-Hi, Kim West, The Sleep Lady and today, I’m going to answer this mom’s question.
-She wrote in the following:
+Hi, Kim West, The Sleep Lady and today, I’m going to answer this mom’s question about her toddler who still wakes up at night for a bottle:

 Is Reflux or GURD a Factor of Your Toddler Sleep Problem?

-Okay, so there’s a lot of things going on here.
-I will answer this question considering her as a 13 month old since she was born 9 weeks early.
-I am not sure if you are still adjusting her age or whether there are any medical or developmental problems which can factor in to what’s happening now.
-I recommend that you rule out reflux or if she has a history of reflux whether it is still present.
 I noticed that after you feed her in the middle of the night, she then wakes up frequently.
-So, I don’t know whether she’s waking up frequently because it becomes harder and harder to go back to sleep (which is common) or is it because she had a bottle and then you lay her down and then she is possibly refluxing ?
+I don’t know whether she’s waking up frequently because it becomes harder and harder to go back to sleep — which is common.
+It could also be because she had a bottle and then you lay her down and she has reflux.
 You didn’t share any of this history but these are potentially important points to look at .

 Scheduling and Nap Issues

-You also mentioned that your daughter is in daycare some days and with you the other days and at daycare she takes a big morning nap and a small afternoon nap (sometimes) and the afternoon nap is at 3 o’clock to 3:45.
+You also mentioned that your daughter is in daycare some days, while she is with you the other days.
+At daycare she takes a big morning nap and a small afternoon nap (sometimes) and the afternoon nap is at 3 o’clock to 3:45.
 That’s a big window from approximately 11am to 3pm.
-I’d rather see a shorter morning nap and a bigger afternoon nap so that she’s not conking out at bedtime and that can help potentially reduce the night awakenings.
+I’d rather see a shorter morning nap and a bigger afternoon nap so that she’s not conking out at bedtime and that can help potentially reduce the night waking.

-- Check in with your pediatrician and find out if she needs a feeding during the night or needs to receive calories during an 11 hours period at night.
+- Check in with your pediatrician and find out if she needs a feed during her 11 hours of overnight sleep

-- Make sure you continue to put her down to sleep at bedtime awake and that you are not doing anything else to help her go back to sleep which she then expects in the middle of the night.
+- Make sure you continue to put her down to sleep at bedtime awake and that you are not doing anything else to help her go back to sleep.
+She would then expect that help in the middle of the night.
 This is CRITICAL for sleep coaching success!

 - Ask your pediatrician about whether you should wean the bottle.
-If yes, reduce the number of ounces within a week or so.
+If so, reduce the number of ounces within a week or so.

 - Read this article about sleep coaching siblings who are sharing a room.